jonnonz1/nz-statute-book/acts/public/2024/fast-track-approvals-act-2024.md

   (a) the preconditions imposed in accordance with clause 31 have been met; and (b) a period of 30 working days has expired after the decision document for the land exchange was issued under section 88(1).
 (2) All land acquired by the Crown under this clause must be held for any conservation purposes that the Minister of Conservation may specify in respect of that land by notice in the Gazette.
-(3) Money received under clause 30 must be used on improvements to the land acquired by the Crown that were necessary to satisfy the panel in accordance with clause 29 that the land exchange would enhance the conservation values of land managed by the Department of Conservation.
+(3) Money received under clause 30 for the purposes of the panel’s decision under clause 29(2) must be used on improvements to the land acquired by the Crown that were necessary to satisfy the panel in accordance with clause 29 that the land exchange would enhance the conservation values of conservation areas and Crown-owned reserves considered as a whole.
 (4) The Registrar-General of Land is authorised to make any entry in a register and do all other things that may be necessary to give effect to a land exchange approved under this Act.

 ### 35 Commencement of approval for land exchange